 is a learning theorists and practitioner based in al-Fuheis, Jordan.
 He has a long-lasting pedagogical experience on the concept of learning as integral to education, both formal and informal.
 He studied and taught mathematics for many years; got his doctorate from Harvard in education and worked in Birzeit University.
 During the first Palestinian intifada in late 1980s, he left academia and established Tamer Institute for Community Education, which revolved around protecting and providing “learning environments”, building on what is beautiful, inspiring, healthy, and abundant in people, communities, and cultures, and making sense of one’s experience.
 In 1997, he established the Arab Education Forum within Harvard University’s Center for Middle Eastern Studies.
 He is the founder of Mujaawarah, a self-organised care initiative focusing on symbiosism with the earth through collective learning.
 In 2018 he moved to Jordan and have been working with JOHUD’s 52 centers in Jordan.
 He has a PhD in Education from Harvard University in 1988, MS in Mathematics education from Florida State University in 1966, and a BS in Mathematics from the AUB in 1962.
 Munir Faseh has published many books and articles in Arabic and English, several of them in the Harvard Educational Review, and participated in numerous conferences as a keynote speaker and/or lecturer. [bio edited 2021]

 is a curator and researcher working across the fields of visual arts, design, and architecture.
-She is currently an Associate Curator at Z33 – House for Contemporary Art, Hasselt, Belgium.
+She has until recently been an Associate Curator at Z33 – House for Contemporary Art, Hasselt, Belgium.
 She has in different contexts been working with issues of pedagogy and spaces for learning and knowledge production and in her PhD thesis Toward an Ecology of Knowledges: Critical Pedagogy and Epistemic Disobedience in Contemporary Visual Art and Design Practices she explored and discussed in depth historical and contemporary theory and practice in this field.
 Curatorial projects include: Le Déracinement.
 On Diasporic Imaginations, Z33, Hasselt (2021); research program The Politics of Affinity.
 Experiments in Art, Education and the Social Sphere, Cittadellarte-Fondazione Pistoletto, Biella (2016–18); participation on the curatorial team of The School of Kyiv—Kyiv Biennial 2015; and the exhibition, symposium, and educational program Global Tools 1973–1975: Towards an Ecology of Design, SALT, Istanbul (2014).

-Silvia Franceschine is an editor of The Politics of Affinity.
+Silvia Franceschini is an editor of The Politics of Affinity.
 Experiments in Art, Education and the Social Sphere, Cittadellarte – Fondazione Pistoletto, 2018, and a co-author of Global Tools 1973–1975.
 When Education Coincides With Life, Nero Publishing, 2019. [bio edited 2021]

 is an architect, curator and writer.
 Since 2017, he has been the Creative Director of Design Academy Eindhoven.
 In 2014, he was appointed Artistic Director of Matera European Capital of Culture 2019.
 He is a founder and partner at Space Caviar, an architecture and research practice operating at the intersection of design, technology, critical theory and the public realm.
 From 2014 to 2017, Joseph Grima was Director of IdeasCity, an itinerant program of conferences and residencies organized by the New Museum of Contemporary Art, in New York.
 In 2014, he was appointed Co-Curator of the first Chicago Architecture Biennial, the largest exhibition of contemporary architecture in the history of North America.
 In 2012, he co-directed the first Istanbul Design Biennial.
 From 2011 to 2013 he was Editor-in-Chief of Domus and between 2007 and 2010 he was the Director of Storefront for Art and Architecture, an independent gallery in New York City. [bio edited 2018]

 endeavors to bring research on architecture and cities to bear on struggles for rights, justice, and democracy across a range of global sites.
 He is co-founding member of a series of militant research collaboratives including the We the People of Detroit Community Research Collective, Detroit Resists, and the Settler Colonial City Project; he is also co-founder of the Decolonizing Pedagogies Workshop at the University of Michigan, where he teaches.
-Among his books are Violence Taking Place: The Architecture of the Kosovo Conflict (Stanford University Press, 2010), The Unreal Estate Guide to Detroit (University of Michigan Press, 2012), Displacements: Architecture and Refugee (Sternberg Press, 2017), and The Global Shelter Imaginary: Ikea Humanitarianism and Rightless Relief, co-authored with Daniel Bertrand Monk (University of Minnesota Press, forthcoming).
+Among his books are Violence Taking Place: The Architecture of the Kosovo Conflict (Stanford University Press, 2010), The Unreal Estate Guide to Detroit (University of Michigan Press, 2012), Displacements: Architecture and Refugee (Sternberg Press, 2017), and The Global Shelter Imaginary: Ikea Humanitarianism and Rightless Relief, co-authored with Daniel Bertrand Monk (University of Minnesota Press, forthcoming). [bio edited 2021]

 is an architect and researcher, currently based in Stockholm.
 She was the Head of the Infrastructure and Camp Improvement Program in the West Bank at UNRWA (United Nations Relief and Works Agency for Palestine Refugees in the Near East) from 2008 to 2014.
 In 2007, together with Alessandro Petti and Eyal Weizman, she founded DAAR (Decolonizing Architecture Art Residency) in Beit Sahour, Palestine.
 DAAR was awarded the Claus Prize for Architecture, the Foundation for Arts Initiative Grant, shortlisted for the Iakov Chernikhov Prize, and showed in various biennales and museums around the world (www.decolonizing.ps).
 Together with Alessandro Petti, Sandi Hilal founded Campus in Camps, an experimental educational program hosted in Dheisheh Refugee Camp in Bethlehem (www.campusincamps.ps).
 Together with Alessandro Petti she co-authored the book Architecture after Revolution (Sternberg, Berlin 2014), an invitation to rethink today’s struggles for justice and equality not only from the historical perspective of revolution, but also from that of a continued struggle for decolonization. [bio edited 2019]

 works as an independent scholar and curator.
 He authored and co-authored various books and organized exhibitions—most recently, Neolithic Childhood.
 Art in a False Present, c.
 1930 (with Anselm Franke), and Education Shock.
 Learning, Politics and Architecture in the 1960s and 1970s, both at Haus der Kulturen der Welt, Berlin.
 In 2015 he co-founded the Harun Farocki Institut in Berlin.
 Recent book publications include Knowledge Beside Itself.
 Contemporary Art’s Epistemic Politics Sternberg Press, 2020) and Politics of Learning, Politics of Space.
-Architecture and the Education Shock of the 1960s and 1970s (De Gruyter, 2021).
+Architecture and the Education Shock of the 1960s and 1970s (De Gruyter, 2021). [bio edited 2021]

 is Professor of Design Interventions at HDK Academy of Art & Design at the University of Gothenburg.
 His research is disseminated internationally through exhibitions, education and publications.
 From 2008-2015, Onkar led the postgraduate design programme Platform 13 at the Royal College of Art, London, an interdisciplinary platform that explored the role of design within political and economic systems, culture and society.
 His work is in the collection of the CNAP, France, and the Crafts Council, UK.
 He has guest-curated exhibitions for The Citizens Archive of Pakistan, Karachi, and the Crafts Council, UK.
 Between 2014 and 2016 he was a Stanley Picker Fellow at Kingston University, UK and he is the co-organizer of the educational framework Night School on Anarres.
 In 2017 he was the artistic director of the first Gothenburg Design Festival, Open Week.
 Onkar Kular is currently developing the public usership model and residency programme Allmänningen (The Common Room) at the Faculty of Fine, Applied and Performing arts, University of Gothenburg and together with Henric Benesch is the organiser of the practice-based platform The Right to design. [bio edited 2021]